10 ways to reduce your fuel bill - Vernon Morning Star

 6) Tires matter

 Fuel efficiency can be greatly impacted by your tires.
-Heavier treads, under-inflated tires and other factors around your tires can change your fuel efficiency and add up.
-Make sure you swap your ties for the season, buy tires that do more than look good and check your pressure.
+Heavier treads, under-inflated tires and other factors can change your fuel efficiency – and the effects add up.
+Swap your tires for the season, buy tires that do more than look good and check your pressure.

 7) Avoid idling

-In your vehicle, how many times do you let stuff build up?
+… in your vehicle!
+How often do you let stuff build up in the trunk or cargo area?
 Things like recycling, sports equipment, and other unnecessary and sometimes heavy items actually add to how much fuel your vehicle will need to burn.
 It takes more fuel to move a larger load.
-This includes bike racks and can also be why you might consider a smaller vehicle as a better option for day-to-day use.
+This includes bike racks and can also be why a smaller vehicle as a better option for day-to-day use.

 9) There’s power in numbers — combine trips

-If you have to drive to work, then try to pick up groceries on your way home and save yourself a trip back to the store if you can.
-Vehicles are usually more fuel efficient once they are warmed up, so if you do two or three errands at a time with a warm vehicle, they will be that much more efficient.
+If you have to drive to work, then try to pick up groceries on your way home and save yourself a later trip to the store.
+Vehicles are usually more fuel efficient once they’re warmed up, so if you do two or three errands at a time with a warm vehicle, they’ll be that much more efficient.

 10) Carpool if you can

-It is not always possible, and while it might take some adjustment, just imagine if your weekly commute’s fuel bill was reduced to one half what it is now.
-That is what would happen if you and a coworker carpooled to and from work.
-That is a far bigger savings than the most recent increase in fuel costs.
+It’s not always possible, and while it might take some adjustment, just imagine if your weekly commute’s fuel bill was cut to half what it is now.
+That is what would happen if you and a coworker carpooled.
+That’s a far bigger savings than the most recent increase in fuel costs.

 These are just the tip of the iceberg, many more options are available to reduce your fuel consumption, and as a result, reduce your spending at the pumps.